 If you or a loved one suffers any type of injury or loss due to negligence or wrongdoing, you deserve to have your costs covered.
-An experienced St. George injury attorney at Howell & Christmas, LLC can represent injured victims or surviving family members of those who were killed.
+An experienced St. George injury attorney at Howell & Christmas can represent injured victims or surviving family members of those who were killed.
 Our injury attorneys have more than 30 years of collective experience representing clients injured in the Palmetto State.
 We will work hard on your case to pursue rightful compensation.

 How to File an Injury Claim in St. George

 When you make a personal injury or a wrongful death claim, the goal is to be “made whole” for losses and for damages you endure.
 This means that you should be fully compensated for:

 - Any current medical expenditures as well as treatment costs that are expected in the future

 - Wages lost due to missed work, vacation days or sick time as well as future costs if your injuries will limit your ability to work

 - Pain and suffering you experience, including a decreased quality of life and emotional distress